Addy0908/US-ACCIDENTS-EXPLORATORY-DATA-ANALYSIS/README.md

 11. Eastern timezone in US had most number of accidents.

+12. Most of the accidents were with severity 2.

-12. Number of accidents increased from 2016 to 2021 & Year 2021 had most accidents.
+13. Number of accidents increased from 2016 to 2021 & Year 2021 had most accidents.